bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 ### Processing a Payment Using a 3DS Sesstion Data Token

-A credit card that has been successfully authenticated through the EMV 3DS API can be later referenced to complete a payment without needing to resubmit the credit card number and expiry.
-The value of the 'threeDS_session_data' parameter returned in the authentication response can be used a card number token when calling the Payment API to charge the card.
+A credit card that has been successfully authenticated through the EMV 3DS API can be later referenced to complete a payment, without needing to resubmit the credit card number and expiry.
+The value of the 'threeDS_session_data' parameter returned in the authentication response can be used as a token to the card data and 3D Secure results when sumbitting a request to the Payment API.

-In the payment request we must set the 'payment_method' to a value of '3d_secure' then pass a '3d_secure' object containing the 'threeDS_session_data' as the card token and indicate if 'complete' should be true or false.
+In the payment request we must set the 'payment_method' to a value of '3d_secure', then pass a '3d_secure' object containing the 'threeDS_session_data' as the token to the card data and 3D Secure results.

 The 3DS Session Data Token must be related to an authenticated 3DSecure transaction that was completed within the last 45 days.
 3DS Session Data Tokens may only be referenced for a single payment and cannot be reused.
 The Payment API will decline a request with code 1177 if the associated 3DS Session Data Token is invalid, expired, or already utilized in a payment.